-Optimizing Quality in Health Care Systems
+(3) Optimizing Quality in Health Care Systems

 In this course the doctoral student will acquire competencies to continuously improve the quality of systems practices focusing on day-to-day responsibilities and realities of guiding change.
 The student will evaluate the impact of access, cost, quality, and safety on proposed change.
-The interaction of organizational structure, care processes, financing, marketing and policy decisions, and regulatory pressures will be examined in relation to quality improvement decisions.
-Prerequisite: Admission to DNP.
+The interaction of organizational structure, care processes, financing, marketing and policy decisions, and regulatory pressures will be examined in relation to quality improvement

-Business & Finance Essentials for the DNP
+NUR 8040 (3) Business & Finance Essentials for the DNP

 The student will develop knowledge and skills towards the DNP essentials regarding organizational leadership and systems thinking.
 The topics of health care economics and the business of practice will be examined.
 Economic concepts and tools will be used to examine issues, costs, and problems pertaining to health care delivery.
-Prerequisite: Admission to DNP.